(730 ILCS 5/5-5-4)

 the circuit court clerk before the entry of the order.
 The court shall enter the expungement order regardless of whether the defendant has prior criminal convictions.

-All records sealed by the Department of State Police may be
+All records sealed by the Illinois State Police may be

 disseminated by the Department only as required by law or to the arresting

 authority, the State's Attorney, the court upon a later arrest for the same or

 similar offense, or for the purpose of sentencing for any subsequent felony.